Emerging Markets on the Run

 The DOW and S&P hit fresh all-time highs again this week.
 The gains continue to come in the face of so much skepticism.
 Earnings Season has just begun, which will provide the necessary facts to confirm the health of this rally.
 The global economy is expected to grow 3.5% this year, while the US is slated for 2% growth.
 Emerging Markets are expected to grow 4.5%, leading the way and their stock markets have been playing catch-up, but remain well below their all-time highs.
 For those concerned that the DOW is too high, rest assured, there are plenty of investment opportunities out there.
 We could see a needed breather ahead, but see tremendous opportunity beyond.

-These Markets move fast, but we’re all over it.
-Have a fantastic Memorial Day weekend.
-We’ll be back, dark and early on Tuesday.
+Have a nice weekend.
+We’ll be back, dark and early on Monday.

 P.S.
 Check out the huge difference between the charts since the Financial Crisis below!